basho/basho_docs/source/languages/en/riak/ops/running/nodes/renaming.md

 }
 ---

+## Single Node Clusters

+For a single-node development cluster, renaming a Riak node is quite simple:

+1. Stop the node with `riak stop`

+2. Edit the node's `vm.args` configuration file and set the `-name` argument to the new name

+3. Change IP addresses in `app.config` if necessary.
+   Specifically, set `pb_ip`, `http`, `https`, and `cluster_mgr` parameters to the new address.

+4. Rename the node's `ring` directory.
+The location of the ring directory is listed in the `app.config` file.

+5. Start Riak on the node with `riak start`

+##Multi-Node Clusters

+For multinode clusters, a rename is a slightly more complex procedure; however, it is very similar to the process for renaming a single node.

 Previous to Riak version 1.2, a cluster node's IP address could be changed the `[[riak-admin reip|riak-admin Command Line#reip]]` command, which involves downtime for the entire cluster.